eoinkelly/notes/R/basics.md

     * Packrat is an attempt to solve this
         * http://rstudio.github.io/packrat/
         * it vendors your packages into your project dir
+    * renv is basically Packrat 2.0 and is probably what you should use
+    * Note that rsconnect (the thing that publishes to shinyapps.io) does not support renv.lock
 * All character strings in R stored in a single global hash (like symbols are in Ruby)
     * => more efficient for strings which appear a lot in data sets.
     * => No GC of string data - if you load lots of transient strings you'll probably eat memory ???